Jsims398/startup/README.md

 [My Notes](notes.md)

-I plan to bring the Chess Application to life!
-In CS 240 we build the chess application and allowed it to thrive on our local machines.
-Now is the time to bring it to life so that all can play this simple but fun game!

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+I plan to ease the process of answering the very difficult question, "What do you want to watch tonight".
+With the app, Watch with Me!

 ## 🚀 Specification Deliverable